 I have sympathy with B-theory over A-theory, and eternalism over presentism.
 But I am motivated to my views on time by relativity which means that I am not sure that I am entirely sympathetic with B-theory.

 For example, simultaneity between spatially separated things is relative given modern physics and I wonder if we should strictly speaking talk about this simultaneity as a temporal relation.
 In relativity, simultaneity is like spatial co-location along one dimension but not along others.
-If I hold my hand up in front of the moon, and ignore the distance between them, I might say that both my hand and moon are in the same place, to be co-located.
-But is this co-location a real spatial relation, be it relative or otherwise, between my hand and the moon.
-If it isn’t, I feel simultaneity (again, specifically) between spatially separated things is not a real temporal relation.
+If I hold my hand up in front of the moon, and ignore the depth distance between them but only consider the width and height, I might say that both my hand and moon are in the same place, are co-located.
+But is this co-location a real spatial relation, be it relative or otherwise, between my hand and the moon?
+If it isn’t, then, similarly, I think simultaneity (again, specifically) between spatially separated things is not a real temporal relation.